SarnuAmbikaReddy/DevOps_Practise_Docker/README.md

    > sudo docker run hello-world
 5. After adding your user to the docker group, you can run Docker commands without sudo
    > docker run hello-world

+## Build an image and Run the Image
+1. "app.py" is the application
+2. "Dockerfile" is to create the image(Name should be Dockerfile only, otherwise you'll see errors)
+3. Execute the below command to create the image, -t helps to add tag to image
+   > docker build -t my-first-app .
+4. Execute the below command to run the image
+   > docker run my-first-app